ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: Experiment

 \textbf{Baselines.} We compare with five state-of-the-art efficient VLA methods.
 VLA-Cache \cite{VLA-Cache} reuses visual tokens across frames to reduce redundant computation.
 EfficientVLA \cite{EfficientVLA} accelerates inference by pruning redundant layers and visual tokens.
 SparseVLM \cite{SparseVLM} sparsifies visual features to cut unnecessary processing.
 FastV \cite{FastV} simplifies visual-language fusion for speed-oriented deployment.
 MoLe-VLA \cite{MoLe-VLA} introduces dynamic layer routing with cognitive distillation to balance accuracy and efficiency.
 These methods represent complementary efficiency paradigms in caching, pruning, sparsification, and adaptive routing, and are generally evaluated on the corresponding benchmarks of their backbones.

-\textbf{Implementation Details.} The model is trained on Open X-Embodiment's Berkeley Bridge subset \cite{OXE} using NVIDIA RTX 5090 GPUs.
+\textbf{Implementation Details.} Our ActDistill is trained on Open X-Embodiment's \cite{OXE} Berkeley Bridge subset using 4 NVIDIA RTX 5090 GPUs for approximately 8 hours.
 We use AdamW with a learning rate of $1\times10^{-6}$, cosine annealing, and a weight decay of $0.01$ and a batch size of 128.
 Key hyper-parameters are set to $\alpha\!=\!1$, $\beta\!=\!1$, $\eta\!=\!0.5$ and load-balancing loss term $\gamma=\!0.05$.
-The graph-encapsulation module uses a two-layer Graph ATtention network (GAT) with k = 8 neighbors and attention pooling, and the routing threshold $\tau=0.5$ is used.
+The graph-encapsulation module uses a two-layer Graph ATtention network (GAT) \cite{velickovic2018graph} with $k = 8$ neighbors and attention pooling, and the routing threshold $\tau=0.5$ is used.